ndarville/style/git/README.md

 3. Use subject and body sections divided by a blank line
     - Use `CTRL + Shift + P` + `commit` from the Git package for this

+I don’t think you should *always* lead with an imperative verb; ten commits in a row starting with “Add”, “Fix” or “Change” wreaks havoc on the readability of your commit log, as you’ll have to scan the second word in the messages.
+Rather, the rule is not to always use the imperative verb, but to use it in place of the past participle.

 ### Message Template ###

 The template by Tim Pope is the standard; this is the one most people will go by: